 AIE students are informed of their academic progress at the end of each unit of study.
-The assessment model includes both an oral discussion of the learning module as well as a written record of the achievements for each skill in that unit.
+The assessment model includes an oral discussion of the learning module and a written record of each skill's achievements in that unit.
 The schedule of assessment varies in that each unit of study takes a different amount of time.
-However, the student is given a schedule and the criteria for competency in advance of each unit of study.
+However, the student is given a schedule and the criteria for competency before each unit of study.
 The student can check on academic progress with the Student Services Coordinator at any time.